Skip to main content

 Module description

-The accelerated rise of a select group of large developing nations, collectively known as the 'emerging powers', represents a fundamental shift in the make-up of contemporary world politics.
-Countries such as Brazil, Russia, India, China and several others in Asia, Latin America and the Middle East are augmenting their weight in the global economy in leaps and bounds.
+The accelerated rise of a group of large developing nations, the 'emerging powers', represents a fundamental shift in the make-up of contemporary world politics.
+Countries such as Brazil, Russia, India, China, and others in Asia, Latin America and the Middle East, are augmenting their weight in the global economy.
 Many also pursue more assertive foreign policies than before and seek a stronger voice in global governance.
 In the process they inevitably encounter novel domestic problems and produce unique challenges for global policy coordination.

-This module provides a detailed account of this phenomenon from an interdisciplinary perspective.
-It tries to capture the diversity of emerging country experiences while also highlighting instances of common trajectory and collective systemic impact.
-Following a brief overview of current approaches to late development, the discussion quickly engages the most pressing issues that crop up in the fields of comparative politics, international political economy, and international relations with regard to emerging countries.
+In this module we provide a detailed account of this phenomenon from an interdisciplinary perspective.
+We try to capture the diversity of emerging country experiences while also highlighting instances of common trajectory and collective systemic impact.
+Following a brief overview of current approaches to late development, we discuss the most pressing issues that crop up in the fields of comparative politics, international political economy, and international relations with regard to emerging countries.

 Learning objectives